dear evan hansen summary and spoilers

 Zoe and Evan continue to bond despite his unbelievably dumb move to kiss her before.
 She confides her grief and feelings in him.

 Evan grows further away from his struggling, working mother and closer to the Murphey family as a surrogate.
-He fabricates a suicide note to give them further closure.
+He fabricates a suicide note from Connor to give them further closure.
 Alana gets a hold of it and posts it online.

 This has the opposite of the intended effect.
 The mob mentality of the internet decides that Connor’s family must be to blame for his death and begin sending them threats.
+The stress of all of this causes Evan to finally admit the truth.
+He faked it all.

 He leaves the Murphey home in a fugue state.
 He waits for days or weeks for them to crash everything down on him but they never do.
+Everything got so far out of control that everyone would be harmed by the truth coming out.
+The Murpheys continue the lie for Evan.

 In the end Evan bears enough guilt for a dozen lifetimes until Miguel finds him and offers a little closure.
 Filling in some gaps of how Connor must have felt in his final days.